message/iata/KR.md

 5. Suspension of visa exemptions for passengers with a Hong Kong (SAR China) passport.
 6. Suspension of visa exemptions for passengers with a Macao (SAR China) passport.
 7. Passengers are subject to quarantine for 14 days.
-- This does not apply to passengers arriving from a country other than Bangladesh, Botswana, Brazil, Chile, Equatorial Guinea, Eswatini, Malawi, Mozambique, Paraguay, South Africa, Suriname, Tanzania or Zimbabwe with a COVID-19 vaccination certificate stating that they received the vaccine in Korea (Rep.) at least 2 weeks before departure.
+- This does not apply to passengers arriving from a country other than Bangladesh, Botswana, Brazil, Chile, Equatorial Guinea, Eswatini, Malawi, Mozambique, Paraguay, South Africa, Suriname, Tanzania or Zimbabwe with a COVID-19 vaccination certificate showing that they received the vaccine in Korea (Rep.) at least 2 weeks before departure.
 8. Passengers are subject to a PCR test for COVID-19 within 3 days after arrival.
 9. Passengers must complete a "Health Declaration Form" and a "Travel Record Declaration" and present it upon arrival.
 The forms can be obtained upon arrival.
 10. All flights must arrive at Incheon International Airport (ICN) between 05:00 and 20:00.